Frequently Asked Questions - Chicago Marijuana Dispensary

 What is CBD?

 There is growing interest in the marijuana chemical cannabidiol (CBD) to treat certain conditions.
-Scientists have been specially breeding marijuana plants and making CBD in oil form for treatment purposes.
+Scientists have been especially breeding marijuana plants and making CBD in oil form for treatment purposes.
 Unlike THC, CBD is non-psychoactive and does not cause a “high.”

 How might cannabinoids be useful as medicine?

-Currently, the two main cannabinoids from the marijuana plant that are of medical interest are THC and CBD.
+Currently, the two main cannabinoids from the marijuana plant that is of medical interest are THC and CBD.
 THC may increase appetite and reduce nausea.
 The FDA-approved THC-based medications are used for these purposes.
 THC may also decrease pain, inflammation (swelling and redness), and muscle control problems.

 CBD is a cannabinoid that does not affect the mind or behavior.
 It may be useful in reducing pain and inflammation, controlling epileptic seizures, and possibly even treating mental illness and addictions.

-Cannabis must be treated like all other medications, meaning it must be used properly and responsibly.
+Cannabis must be treated with all other medications, meaning it must be used properly and responsibly.
 Misuse or overuse of medicinal cannabis can result in numerous negative effects.
 It is important to adhere to the medical advice of your doctor and use good judgment when treating with medical cannabis.

 What are the precautions for use of medical cannabis in Illinois?

 First, treat cannabis as you would any other medication.
 Cannabis has different effects on different individuals.
 Your medical cannabis is for you and only you—do not share it.
-In addition, always use an appropriate dosage, and when in doubt remember less is better than more.
+Also, always use an appropriate dosage, and when in doubt remember less is better than more.
 Follow your doctor’s recommendations and make sure to ask questions of your Dispensary staff if you need more information about medicinal cannabis.

-Next, properly store your medical cannabis in an airtight, child-proof container out of direct light so that potency does not decrease.
+Next, properly store your medical cannabis in an airtight, childproof container out of direct light so that potency does not decrease.
 Keep all cannabis products out of reach of children and pets at all times.
 Cannabis edibles may look appealing to some children and animals.
 Avoid mishaps by storing your cannabis edibles in a safe and secure place.

 Do not consume cannabis in any public place.
 Refer to the Illinois Department of Health regarding where medical cannabis can be used.
 Using medical cannabis is prohibited in a school bus, on the grounds of any preschool or primary or secondary school, in any correctional facility, in any motor vehicle, in a private residence used at any time to provide licensed child care or other similar social service care on the premises and in any public place where an individual could reasonably be expected to be observed by others.

-A public place includes all parts of buildings owned in a whole or in part, or leased, by the state or local unit of government.
+A public place includes all parts of buildings owned in a whole or part, or leased, by the state or local unit of government.
 A public place does not include a private residence unless the private residence is used to provide licensed child care, foster care or other similar social service care on the premises.
 Using medical cannabis is also prohibited in a health care facility or any other place where smoking is prohibited by the Smoke-free Illinois Act and knowingly in close physical proximity to anyone under the age of 18.

 Do not possess or purchase more than 2.5 ounces of medical cannabis in a 14-day period.